Creating an L7 load balancer with DDoS protection using the management console or CLI

 Get the resource IDs required to create an instance group using the following commands:

-- yc iam service-account get <service_account_name>: For a service account.
+- yc iam service-account get <service_account_name>: For the service account.

 - yc vpc network get ddos-network: For